kingmoc/single-page-checkout-cjs-react/README.md

 ### STEP 2.
 React Time!
 (Getting your App setup):

-This is where you fun begins!
+This is where the fun begins!
 This example was done using CRA ([create-react-app](https://create-react-app.dev/docs/getting-started/)).
 If you're familiar with React, then you know all about CRA.
 If you don't want to fire up a project from scratch, you can fork and clone this repository (make sure to navigate to the proper folder) and run:

 `yarn install or npm install`